whisperity/llvm-project/README.md

    * See other branches named `clang-tidy/cppcoreguidelines-avoid-adjacent-arguments-of-same-type` in this project for the code.
-   * Preferably use the `_merged` branch that models both *implicit conversions* and *relatedness*.
+   * Preferably use the `_function-count` branch that has every feature merged in, and has the "matched function count" analysis bolted on top.

-To be able to measure how much functions were matched, a special build, from the `clang-tidy/cppcoreguidelines-avoid-adjacent-arguments-of-same-type/_function-count` branch is needed.
-Building this branch will make the other (normal, ending with `_merged`) branch's functionality broken.
+     The data measurement scripts understand the results of such an analysis.

 To run the analysis easily: